 All of the member institutions have taken part in these bi-weekly and now monthly calls.
-Average attendance ranges from 60-65 people, primarily HR and financial staff along with their advisors. “edHEALTH’s member collaboration has been especially valuable as each of our schools face the pandemic, and the ramifications to our faculty and staff populations,” said Marymichele Delaney, Lasell University’s Director of Human Resources.
+Average attendance ranges from 60-65 people, primarily HR and financial staff along with their advisors. “edHEALTH’s member collaboration has been especially valuable as each of our schools face the pandemic, and the ramifications to our faculty and staff populations,” said Marymichele Delaney, Lasell University’s Former Director of Human Resources.
 “The edHEALTH Zoom sessions have offered a strategic venue, allowing us to learn about best practices at other institutions and to share our approach during this unprecedented time.”
 She cites the following topics as those that have been most helpful:

 - Conducting successful employee town hall meetings to improve transparency, retention, and productivity

 - Mobilizing telehealth to fill gaps in care

 - Leveraging Employee Assistance Programs to ease faculty and staff stress

 - Managing on-campus health risks for essential workers